IDAES/idaes-pse/docs/reference_guides/model_libraries/power_generation/unit_models/drum1D.rst

 As mentioned above, the drum model imports a `HelmPhaseSeparator` and mixer models, specific documentation for these models can be obtained in:
 Once the water enters the tank model the main equations calculate water velocity and pressure drop calculation due to gravity based on water level and contraction to downcomer.
-Water level (drum_leve) is either fixed for steady state simulation or calculated for dynamic model (Dynamic = True)
+Water level (drum_level) is either fixed for steady state simulation or calculated for dynamic model (Dynamic = True)

 Main assumptions: